-For the first year panel, in this case Panel 12, data from Rounds 1, 2, and 3 are included in the 2007 Jobs File.
-Complete information for any Panel 12 job is available, whether that job was first reported in Round 1, 2, or 3.
+For the first year panel, in this case Panel 15, data from Rounds 1, 2, and 3 are included in the 2010 Jobs File.
+Complete information for any Panel 15 job is available, whether that job was first reported in Round 1, 2, or 3.
 This is the case for any first year panel (the panel that began its first year of interviewing in the given year) in a Full-Year Jobs file.

-For the second year panel (the panel that continued with its second year of interviewing in the given year), in this case Panel 11, data from Rounds 3, 4, and 5 are included in this file.
-If the Round 3, 4, or 5 job continued from Round 1 or 2, users must look back to the Jobs File from the previous year (2006) to obtain complete information for the job.
+For the second year panel (the panel that continued with its second year of interviewing in the given year), in this case Panel 14, data from Rounds 3, 4, and 5 are included in this file.
+If the Round 3, 4, or 5 job continued from Round 1 or 2, users must look back to the Jobs File from the previous year (2009) to obtain complete information for the job.
 Appendix 1 includes sample SAS code to assist users in obtaining this information.
-Users should note that, because of differences in sample composition between the current year and the previous year files (i.e. a person was included in the previous year's delivery but not the current year or vice versa), or because more accurate information was received in Round 4 or 5 comments following the delivery of the Rounds 1 - 3 Jobs records in the previous year, there occasionally may not be a corresponding Round 1 or Round 2 job in the previous year file.
+Users should note that, because of differences in sample composition between the current year and the previous year files (i.e. a person was included in the previous year's delivery but not the current year or vice versa), or because more accurate information was received in Round 4 or 5 comments following the delivery of the Rounds 1 - 3 Jobs records in the previous year file.

 This file is being released as a research file and has not undergone the standard quality control procedures usually performed on MEPS data files.
-The file includes a total of 52,306 records, with each record representing a unique job for a person by round.
-This file presents information about jobs starting on or before 12/31/2007 only.
-The 2008 Jobs File release will present information on Panel 12 jobs starting in 2008.
+The file includes a total of 52,159 records, with each record representing a unique job for a person by round.
+This file presents information about jobs starting on or before 12/31/2010 only.
+The 2011 Jobs File release will present information on Panel 15 jobs starting in 2011.